 There was also another Outlander reference here, Ned Gowan the lawyer in Outlander, was a previous Writer of the Signet.

-I was able to visit the Upper Library, so if you want to read more about it and an afternoon tea review, read more here about my visit!
+I was able to visit the Upper Library, so if you want to read more about it and an afternoon tea review, read my review of Afternoon Tea at the Colonnades!

 2. Old Tolbooth Jail